 The lunch meal may provide the most problems for the event organisers.
-Not all athletes will want or need to eat at the same time during the competition.
-Some may want to eat following fencing, prior to swimming others following swimming, prior to the riding event.
-It is very important that all athletes have the opportunity to eat lunch when necessary.
-This may require the availability of lunch foods at more than one venue.
+It is very important that all athletes have the opportunity to eat lunch when necessary and in suitable environment.
+This may require the availability of lunch foods at more than one location or several distribution points.
 Transportation and refrigeration of cold foods may present problems that must be planned for.
 Areas should be set up in close proximity of the competition for provide easy access for the athletes.
+There should be an opportunity to sanitize hands and have a good hygiene standards.
 Also access needs to be restricted to athletes and their coach.
 LOC staff and volunteers should have a separate area for their lunch.